rasitha1/SqlBatis/src/SqlBatis.DataMapper/ReadMe.txt

 INSTALL

-If you only use the Dao API, add a reference to the IBatisNet.DataAccess.dll, IBatisNet.Common.dll in your own projects.
+If you only use the Dao API, add a reference to the IBatisNet.DataAccess.dll, SqlBatis.DataMapper.dll in your own projects.

-If you only use the Dao API with DataMapper API, add a reference to the IBatisNet.DataAccess.dll, IBatisNet.DataMapper.dll, IBatisNet.Common.dll in your own projects.
+If you only use the Dao API with DataMapper API, add a reference to the IBatisNet.DataAccess.dll, SqlBatis.DataMapper.dll, SqlBatis.DataMapper.dll in your own projects.

-If you only use DataMapper API, add a reference to the IBatisNet.DataMapper.dll, IBatisNet.Common.dll in your own projects.
+If you only use DataMapper API, add a reference to the SqlBatis.DataMapper.dll, SqlBatis.DataMapper.dll in your own projects.

 In web context, if you used put the dao.config, the providers.config, sqlmap.config at the same level as your web.config.